Serena-Dong/to-do-List-app/README.md

 Contributions to this project are welcome.
 If you want to contribute new features, improve the design, or fix issues, please feel free to submit pull requests.

-## 📝 License

-This project is licensed under the MIT License.
-For more information, refer to the [LICENSE](LICENSE) file.

 ## 📬 Contact

 - Developer: Serena Dong <br>